eosnetworkfoundation/evm-public-docs/gnosis_safe/non_production_deployment.md

 Add a new request in the [safe-eth-py](https://github.com/safe-global/safe-eth-py/issues/new?assignees=&labels=add-new-address&projects=&template=add_safe_address_new_chain.yml&title=%5BNew+chain%5D%3A+%7Bchain+name%7D) repo to support `exSat Mainnet` and follow the instructions in the issue template.
 See [exSat testnet request](https://github.com/safe-global/safe-eth-py/issues/1495) as an example.

-Wait for the `Validation successful!✅` message on the issue and for the automatically created PR to be merged on main.
+Wait for the `Validation successful!✅` message on the issue and for the [automatically created PR](https://github.com/safe-global/safe-eth-py/pull/1504) to be merged into main branch.

 Clone the `safe-eth-py` repo, checkout the main branch, build the python package and publish to the pip repository.